RGBCube/site/site/blog/nix-iceberg.md

   bar = "baz";

   # Nix will stop right here, just before
-  # evaulating the attrset passed into
+  # evaluating the attrset passed into
   # `builtins.break`.
 We are able to access
   # `foo` and `bar`.
 in builtins.break {